Arman Tsarukyan: Ultimate Fighting Championship

-Tsarukyan made his UFC debut against future lightweight champion Islam Makhachev, on April 20, 2019, at UFC Fight Night: Overeem vs. Oleinik.
-It was a fast-paced fight with high level wrestling exchanges.
-Even though Tsarukyan lost via a unanimous decision that fight was considered to be the toughest test in Makhachev's career.
+Tsarukyan made his UFC debut against future lightweight champion Islam Makhachev, on April 20, 2019, at UFC Fight Night 149.
+The bout featured frequent wrestling exchanges and a high pace.
+Tsarukyan lost via unanimous decision, and the fight was regarded by some media outlets as one of Makhachev's tougher early-career tests.
 This fight earned him the Fight of the Night bonus.

 Tsarukyan faced Olivier Aubin-Mercier on July 27, 2019, at UFC 240 and won the fight via unanimous decision.

 Tsarukyan was expected to face Davi Ramos on April 11, 2020, at UFC Fight Night: Overeem vs. Harris.
-Due to the COVID-19 pandemic, the event was eventually postponed.
-The bout eventually moved to UFC Fight Night 172 on July 19, 2020.
+Due to the COVID-19 pandemic, the event was postponed.
+The bout was rescheduled for UFC Fight Night 172 on July 19, 2020.
 He won the fight via unanimous decision.

 Tsarukyan was expected to face Nasrat Haqparast on January 24, 2021, at UFC 257.
-However, on the day of the weigh ins, Haqparast pulled out of the fight citing an illness.
-As a result, the promotion negotiated a matchup between Tsarukyan and Matt Frevola.
-Subsequently, Tsarukyan forfeited 20% of his purse as a result of missing weight, which went to Frevola.
+However, on the day of the weigh-ins, Haqparast pulled out of the fight citing an illness.
+The promotion negotiated a matchup between Tsarukyan and Matt Frevola.
+Tsarukyan forfeited 20% of his purse after missing weight, which went to Frevola.
 Tsarukyan won the fight via unanimous decision.

 Tsarukyan faced Christos Giagos on September 18, 2021, at UFC Fight Night 192.
 He won the fight via technical knockout in round one.
 This win earned him the Performance of the Night award.

 As the first bout of his new four-fight contract, Tsarukyan faced Joel Álvarez on February 26, 2022, at UFC Fight Night 202.
-He won the bout via ground and pound TKO in the second round.
+He won the bout via ground-and-pound TKO in the second round.
 The win also earned Tsarukyan his second consecutive Performance of the Night bonus award.

 Tsarukyan faced Mateusz Gamrot on June 25, 2022, at UFC on ESPN 38.
 He lost the closely contested fight via unanimous decision.
 15 of 22 MMA media outlets scored the bout in favor of Tsarukyan.
 Both fighters earned the Fight of the Night award.

 As the first bout of his new, four-fight contract, Tsarukyan faced Damir Ismagulov on December 17, 2022, at UFC Fight Night 216.
 He won the fight via unanimous decision.

-Tsarukyan was scheduled to face Renato Moicano on April 29, 2023, at UFC on ESPN: Song vs. Simón.
+Tsarukyan was scheduled to face Renato Moicano on April 29, 2023, at UFC on ESPN 45.
 However, Moicano withdrew due to an injury and Tsarukyan was pulled from the card as well.

 Tsarukyan faced Joaquim Silva on June 17, 2023, at UFC on ESPN 47.
 He won the bout via TKO in the third round.

 Tsarukyan faced Beneil Dariush on December 2, 2023, in the main event at UFC on ESPN 52.
-In a mere 64 seconds he won this fight by first-round knockout due to a knee to the head followed by punches.
+He won the fight in 64 seconds by first-round knockout due to a knee to the head followed by punches.
 The fight earned him the Performance of the Night award.